Sharwin24/Image-Manipulation-and-Enhancement/README.md

 ### The <code>APortCommand</code> abstract class

+An abstract class for the import/export commands.
+The class provides a <code>HashMap</code> of strings to <code>IFileFormat</code> objects for import/export to utilize.

 ### The <code>ApplyCommand</code> class

+Command for applying an operation to an image.
+The class is capable of applying multiple operations in succession utilizing a list of given <code>IOperation</code>.

 ### The <code>CurrentCommand</code> class

+Command for setting the current layer given a layer index.

 ### The <code>DeleteCommand</code> class
+Command for deleting a layer given a layer index.
 ### The <code>ImportCommand</code> class
+Command for importing an image.
+Extends the <code>APortCommand</code> abstract class to gain access to the <code>IFileFormat</code> HashMap.
 ### The <code>ExportCommand</code> class
+Command for exporting an image.
+Extends the <code>APortCommand</code> abstract class to gain access to the <code>IFileFormat</code> HashMap.
 ### The <code>NewLayerCommand</code> class
+Command for creating a new layer with an empty image at first.
 ### The <code>ProgrammaticImageCommand</code> class
+Command for creating a Programmatic Image given parameters for the size and type of image.
+Offers the creation of: checkerboard, pure noise, black and white noise, and rainbow noise images.
 ### The <code>UndoCommand</code> class
+Command for Undoing an operation to an image.
+Utilizes a stack structure for Undo/Redo History, which only allows Undoing/Redoing after a single operation.
 ### The <code>RedoCommand</code> class
+Command for Redoing an operation to an image.
+Utilizes a stack structure for Undo/Redo History, which only allows Undoing/Redoing after a single operation.
 ### The <code>SaveCommand</code> class
+Command for saving an image and pushing it's state to the Undo history.
 ### The <code>SwapCommand</code> class
+Command for swapping two layers given the two layer indices.
 ### The <code>VisibilityCommand</code> class
+Command for toggling the Visibility of a layer given a layer index.
+## The <code>GUI Commands</code> package

+### The <code>IGUICommand</code> interface
+Interface for all GUI Command classes to extend.
+Provides the <code>execute()</code> method for each command class to implement with their respective execution.
+### The <code>AGUICommand</code> abstract class
+An abstract class for <code>IGUICommand</code>.
+Offers the construction of the
+<code>MultiLayer</code> model and the <code>GUIView</code> frame for each command to utilize in
+their executions.

+### The <code>ThemeCommand</code> class
+Command for setting a new color theme to the GUI.
+Prompts the user to select a
+<code>GUITheme</code> to switch to.

+### The <code>ANoiseCommand</code> abstract class
+Abstract class for all Noise images to be constructed and output to the GUI given a specific set of colors gathered from user input or by the user selecting a specific noise image such as RainbowNoise etc.

+### The <code>BWNoiseCommand</code> class
+Extends the <code>ANoiseCommand</code> abstract class, and provides the abstract class the colors required to create a black and white noise image.
+### The <code>PureNoiseCommand</code> class
+Extends the <code>ANoiseCommand</code> abstract class, and provides the abstract class the colors required to create a pure noise image.
+### The <code>RainbowNoiseCommand</code> class
+Extends the <code>ANoiseCommand</code> abstract class, and provides the abstract class the colors required to create a rainbow noise image.
+### The <code>CustomNoiseCommand</code> class
+Extends the <code>ANoiseCommand</code> abstract class, and prompts the user to select any number of colors using a <code>ColorChooser</code> to create a noise image with the selected colors.
+###The <code>CheckerBoardCommand</code> class
+Command for drawing a Checkerboard programmatic image by prompting the user for the size of the image and of the squares.
+### The <code>GUIMosaicCommand</code> class
+Command for creating a Mosaic image of the current image by prompting the user for the number of seeds to use.
+### The <code>DownScaleCommand</code> class
+Command for downscaling all the layers.
+Prompts the user to enter a new size to downscale to.
+### The <code>CurrentLayerCommand</code> class
+Command for setting a layer as the current one.
+Prompts the user for enter a specific layer index to set the current layer to.
+### The <code>CurrentLayerWithIndexCommand</code> class
+Command for setting a layer as the current one by pressing the layer button.
+### The <code>DeleteLayerCommand</code> class
+Command for deleting a layer.
+Prompts the user to enter a specific layer index to delete.
+### The <code>DeleteLayerWithIndexCommand</code> class
+Command for deleting a layer by pressing the delete button for a specific layer.
+### The <code>VisibleLayerCommand</code> class
+Command for setting the selected layer as visible/invisible using the GUI checkbox.
+### The <code>SwapLayersCommand</code> class
+Command for swapping two layers, prompts the user to enter the two layer indices to swap.
+### The <code>ImportOneCommand</code> class
+Command to import an image to the current selected layer.
+### The <code>ExportOneCommand</code> class
+### The <code>LoadScriptCommand</code> class
+### The <code>RunScriptCommand</code> class
+### The <code>OperationCommand</code> class
+### The <code>UndoCommand</code> class
+### The <code>RedoCommand</code> class
+### The <code>ViewGitHubCommand</code> class
 ## The <code>Utility</code> class

 A class with helpful methods to be utilized throughout the program.
 Includes many methods to